<em>Hedychium</em>: planting, growing and caring for

 2. While the rootball rehydrates, dig a planting hole about three times the size of the rootball.

-3. Feel free to add coarse material to improve water infiltration, for example gravel.
+3. Do not hesitate to add coarse material to improve water infiltration, for example gravel.
 We also recommend adding some well-rotted compost to enrich the soil.

 4. Remove the rootball from its pot and plant it, or, if bought as bare roots, place the rootstock directly in soil.